(out of 5)

 The Neumann TLM 103 is essentially half of a U87.

-The TLM 103 uses identical parts from the U87 capsule (K87 capsule).
+The TLM 103 uses a K67-style capsule, just like the U87.
 The U87 has switchable polar patterns so its K87 capsule has double the parts to capture sound from both sides.
 The TLM 103 uses half the parts to form a fixed cardioid, transformerless mic.

 The first step toward a more affordable U87 was to ditch the transformer.
 Neumann’s prefix ‘TLM’ stands for ‘Transformer-Less Microphone’.
 Transformers add their own sonic color, sometimes limit the transient response of a mic, and tend to be expensive.